saulgray/nemioDev/pages/02.nanowallet/06.multisignature-multiuser/docs.en.md

         - docs
 ---

-Multi-signature accounts are a powerful tool but you need to use this tool with caution.
+Multi-signature accounts are a powerful tool, but please use this tool with caution, as mistakes can result in the permanent loss of access.

 Some important things to keep in mind:

 * Once you convert an account to a multi-signature account, you can no longer initiate transactions from that account.
 All transactions from the multi-signature account must be initiated by one of the cosignatories.
 This can be thought of as a parent/child relationship.
 The account(s) that are signers are parent accounts and the account that has been turned into a multisig account is a child account.
 The parent accounts have full custodial control over the child account, and the child account no longer has any control over its funds.

 * NEM's current implementation of multisig is "M-of-N", meaning M can be any number equal to or less than N, i.e., 1-of-4, 2-of-3, 4-of-9, 11-of-12 and so on.
 NEM also allows "N-of-N" accounts, i.e., 1-of-1, 2-of-2, 5-of-5, 10-of-10 and so on.
 With N-of-N accounts transaction have to have all N cosignatories sign the account, but to edit the signers on the account it is "N-1", meaning for example, if you create an account with 3 cosignatories only 2 signers are necessary to delete or change the third signature - hence N-1 (3 being "N" in the above example).
 * You can create multi-signature accounts with up to 64 signatories.
 But beware, if more than 1 key gets lost this would currently result in the permanent loss of access to the funds held by the multi-signature account.

-## What is a multi-signature contract
+## What is a multi-signature contract?
-NEM's multi-signature contracts work out of the box, ready to go with a push of a button.
-They are universal, meaning they are built **into** the platform of the blockchain, not on top of the blockchain as in third-party reliant software for Bitcoin’s multisig.
+NEM's multi-signature contracts work out of the box, with a push of a button.
+They are universal, meaning they are built **into** the blockchain, not on top of the blockchain as in third-party reliant software for Bitcoin’s multisig.
 This unlocks various advantages and interesting possibilities for the user.
 But let’s first take a look at what a multi-signature contract is.
-The contract enables several people to administrate the activity of an account, control assets such as XEM from one account, other mosaics, or create additional contracts like when creating a new token.
-NEM’s multi-signature makes a contract that assigns rights and powers of a certain account to other accounts; this contract can be edited to suit most any needs.
+The contract enables several people to administrate the activity of an account, control assets such as XEM from one account, other mosaics, or create additional contracts such as creating a new token.
+NEM’s multi-signature feature makes a contract that assigns rights of a certain account to other accounts.
+This contract can be edited to suit almost any needs.
 The contract converts a chosen regular account to a special multi-signature account.
-Now, this account cannot send funds on its own but is bound by the contract and administered accordingly to the contract via designated affiliated persons, i.e., cosigners.
+Now this account cannot send funds on its own, but is bound by the contract and administered according to the contract via designated cosigners.

 To illustrate this concept, take a look at Figure 1.
 Hannah has a NanoWallet account, and John has a NanoWallet account, but due to a multi-signature contract they also have accesses to a multi-signature account and can both use the funds in this account.
-The contract can be formed in a way such that **either** Hannah or John can separately use funds from the multi-signature account, i.e., "multi-user account", or that they **both** need to approve a transaction, i.e., "multisig account".
+The contract can be formed in a way such that **either** Hannah or John can separately use funds from the multi-signature account, (this is a multi-user account,) or that they **both** need to approve a transaction, (this is a multisig account.)

 ![Figure 1](http://i.imgur.com/UrE9Epm.png)

-## What is the typical use case
+## What is the typical use case?
-As you might already have discovered there can be a broad range of useful applications for multi-signature contracts and accounts.
+As you might already have discovered, there can be a broad range of useful applications for multi-signature contracts and accounts.
 But let's take a look at some of the common use cases.
 The first use case is illustrated in Figure 2.
 Jonathan and Merryann live together, they have their own separate accounts, but they also need a shared account so that if Jonathan is out shopping, he can buy groceries for both him and Merryann.

 ![Figure 2](http://i.imgur.com/yqr8xEv.png)